Healing from a Friendship Breakup - How to Process the Loss of a Close Friend

 3. Adjust Your Social Media Distance

 If seeing your former friend's posts stirs painful emotions, don't hesitate to mute or unfollow.
-This isn't an attack on them; it's a rational act of self-care.
-You can reassess once you've healed.
+This is not an attack on them; it is a rational act of self-care.
+You can reassess once you have healed.
+Social media is a "connection visibility tool," and routinely seeing a former friend's activity physically impedes healing.

 4. Cherish Your Existing Relationships

 When one friendship ends, recognizing the value of remaining friendships aids recovery.
-Don't let fixation on what's lost cause you to neglect what you still have.
-(Books on friendship and psychology can deepen your understanding)
+Don't let fixation on what is lost cause you to neglect what you still have.
+Books on friendship and psychology can deepen your understanding

 When to Open Up to New Friendships

-Once the grief subsides, you're ready to welcome new connections.
+Once the grief subsides, you are ready to welcome new connections.
 Rather than seeking a replacement for the lost friend, focus on building relationships that fit who you are now.
+People continually change, and at each stage of life, there are relationships that suit who you have become.
+New friendships are not extensions of past ones; they are entirely new stories beginning from who you are today.

 Summary

 The end of a friendship is a deeply painful experience that deserves acknowledgment.
 Validate your grief, extract lessons from the relationship, and recover at your own pace.
-Friendship loss is not the end; it can be a turning point toward relationships that better suit who you've become.
+Friendship loss is not the end; it can be a turning point toward relationships that better suit who you have become.